 Conversation attribute mappings allow storing attribute values to a conversation and making them available later in other rules.
 Conversation attribute mappings differ from normal mappings in that the value will not be sent to outbound messages.
 Instead, the value is stored in the conversation and can be used in conversation conditions or as the source value of regular attribute mappings.

 A typical use case would be to store the status/state of a ticket as a conversation attribute so that subsequent update rules can "know the previous status".

 Conversation variables are mapped within the routing rules.
 They can be used if the rule action is Route to target or Process only.
-All mapping features, including formatters, are available with runtime variables.
+All mapping features, including formatters, are available with conversation variables.

 You can monitor the state of the conversation variables in the Message feed.
-In right column you see the value before the rule is executed and left side shows the value(s) after.
+In the left column, you see the value before the rule is executed and the right side shows the value(s) after.